Archives

 Icebergs and Outports – Sea Kayaking NFL

-Check out this epic eight day sea kayak trip along Newfoundland’s northern coast.
+Check out this epic nine day sea kayak trip along Newfoundland’s northern coast.
 Paddle amongst the icebergs that have floated south from Greenland and visit seldom visited Maritime fishing communities.
 The capelin should be running, so hopefully we will be visited by some migrating whales on our journey.

 An ideal trip for paddlers of all skill levels, this is expedition sea kayaking at it’s best – a perfect balance between experiencing wilderness and Newfoundland coastal culture.
 We promise that this will be a trip of a lifetime!